bareos/bareos/docs/manuals/en/new_main_reference/source/appendix-j/troubleshooting.rst

-.. _section-MtxChangerManualUsage
+.. _section-MtxChangerManualUsage:

  :index:`[TAG=Autochanger->Testing] <pair: Autochanger; Testing>` :index:`[TAG=Autochanger->mtx-changer] <pair: Autochanger; mtx-changer>` :index:`[TAG=Command->mtx-changer] <pair: Command; mtx-changer>` :index:`[TAG=Problem->Autochanger] <pair: Problem; Autochanger>` :index:`[TAG=Problem->mtx-changer] <pair: Problem; mtx-changer>`

 In case, Bareos does not work well with the Autochanger, it is preferable to "hand-test" that the changer works.
 To do so, we suggest you do the following commands:

 Make sure Bareos is not running.

-:program:`/usr/lib/bareos/scripts/mtx-changer /dev/sg0 list 0 /dev/nst0 0`
+:command:`/usr/lib/bareos/scripts/mtx-changer /dev/sg0 list 0 /dev/nst0 0`

 :index:`[TAG=mtx-changer list] <single: mtx-changer list>`